 Evol Foods Lean & Fit Egg White, Kale, Roasted Tomato & Goat Cheese

 Kale, tomato, and goat cheese are delicious toppers for this multigrain flatbread, but a mere 150 calories, isn't anywhere near enough to keep you satiated through the morning.
-To complete your meal, pair the sammy with a bowl of berries topped with dried, unsweetened coconut and chopped almonds.
+To complete your meal, pair this best frozen breakfast sandwich with a bowl of berries topped with dried, unsweetened coconut, and chopped almonds.

 Nature's Path Ancient Grains Frozen Waffles

 Chew on this: Just one 7-inch homemade waffle made with traditional ingredients like eggs, flour, milk, oil, sugar, and vanilla, has about 220 calories and a quarter of the day's fat.
 But not these frozen ones by Nature's Path, which clock in at a reasonable 90 calories a pop!
 Plus, they pack 30 grams of whole grains per serving and are made with superfood ingredients like quinoa, millet, and amaranth, a gluten-free fiber-packed pseudo-grain.
 To take these store-bought waffles to the next level, serve them with a spread of healthy toppings like antioxidant-rich berries, or natural peanut butter with slices of banana.

 Speaking of waffles, We Tried 9 Store-Bought Frozen Waffle Brands—This Is Our Favorite.

 Described by many as "the best hash brown ever," these bad boys are browned to perfection and seasoned with sea salt, onion, garlic, and white pepper, so all you have to do is warm them up and enjoy.
 For a more filling a.m. meal, add this best frozen breakfast side to a veggie omelet or over-easy eggs with herbs.